iscc/iscc-specs/README.md

 ## License

-All of documentation is licensed under the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+All of documentation is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 Reference code is licensed under BSD-2-Clause.